-9.28.5.11 Consumer debtors change (Current and Non-current)
+8.34.5.11 Consumer debtors change (Current and Non-current)

 The purpose of these measures are to ascertain whether budgeted reductions in outstanding debtors are realistic.
 There are 2 measures shown for this factor; the change in current debtors and the change in long term receivables, both from the Budgeted Financial Position.
-Only one indicator is reflected above which illustrates a stable trend in that debtors are only increase by the equivalent increase in revenue not by deterioration in collection rate.
-The changes in Long term receivables are immaterial and thus no comments are necessary.
+Only one indicator is reflected above which illustrates a stable trend in that debtors are decreasing mainly by the increase in debt impairment provision as well as the increase in collection rate.

-9.28.5.12 Repairs and maintenance expenditure level
+8.34.5.12 Repairs and maintenance expenditure level

 This measure must be considered important within the context of the funding measures criteria because a trend that indicates insufficient funds are being committed to asset repair could also indicate that the overall budget is not credible and/or sustainable in the medium to long term because the revenue budget is not being protected.
-Details of the City's strategy pertaining to asset management and repairs and maintenance are contained in Table 67 MBRR SA34c on page 179 to 181 of the budget as attached.

-9.28.5.13 Asset renewal/rehabilitation expenditure level
+8.34.5.13 Asset renewal/rehabilitation expenditure level

 This measure has a similar objective to aforementioned objective relating to repairs and maintenance.
 A requirement of the detailed capital budget is to categorise each capital project as a new asset or a renewal/rehabilitation project.
 The objective is to summarise and understand the proportion of budgets being provided for new assets and also asset sustainability.
-A declining or low level of renewal funding may indicate that a budget is not credible and/or sustainable and future revenue is not being protected, similar to the justification for 'repairs and maintenance' budgets.
-Further details in this regard are contained in Table 65 MBRR SA34b on page 173 to 175 of the budget as attached.
+The indicator in this regard is showing a significant increase and also in line with the justification on the repairs and maintenance budget.